capstone-engine/capstone/docs/cs_v6_release_guide.md

 **UX**

+- Instruction alias (see below).
 - `cstool`: Architecture specific options can now be enabled with `cstool <arch>+<option>`.

 **Developer improvements**

 - Testing was re-written from scratch.
 Now allowing fine-grained testing of all details and is more convenient to use by contributors.
-- Architecture modules from a static library, can be initialized on demand to decrease footprint (see: `cmake` option: CAPSTONE_USE_ARCH_REGISTRATION`).
+- Architecture modules from a static library, can be initialized on demand to decrease footprint (see: `cmake` option `CAPSTONE_USE_ARCH_REGISTRATION`).
 - New `cmake` option to choose between fat and thin binary for Apple.

 **Code quality**